 Where Usually Does the H1 Tag Show up?

-Since your title is usually the first section of your page, it makes sense that the H1 tag would be the first element on your page.
+Since your title is usually the first section of your page, it makes sense that the H1 tag would be the first element.
 For instance, the post’s headline, which appears at the top of the content, is “How Many H1 Tags Per Page Should You Have?”
 The element is enclosed in H1 tags, which may be seen if you use the developer tools in your browser to analyze it.

 Currently, the title of your page or post will typically be inserted into an H1 element if you’re using a CMS like WordPress.
 In most WordPress themes, this is already included by default in the page and post templates.